 The Rockford Fire Department provides firefighting, emergency medical service, hazardous materials mitigation, extrication, and technical rescue services to the 150,000 city residents.
 Annually, the department responds to over 24,000 emergency incidents and maintains an ISO Class 2 rating.
 The city is protected by nine engine companies, three quint companies, one ladder company, and seven ALS ambulances housed at fire stations strategically located throughout Rockford.

-Click on the link below for the Rockford Fire Department 2013 Annual Report
+Click on the links below for the Department Annual Reports

 Annual Report 2013